Montevideo to Punta del Este, Uruguay, January 22, 2018

 Underneath is his tomb and it's guarded by 2 live soldiers.
 Imagine!

 My first stop was at the Museo de Los Andes which commemorates the plane crash on Friday, October 13, 1972 of a Uruguayan Fairchild 227 airplane that was carrying a rugby team on its way to Santiago, Chile.
 32 of 45 passengers survived the initial crash and they waited to be rescued.
 10 days after their accident, they heard on their transistor radio that the search had been called off.
 17 days from the crash another 8 were killed when an avalanche smothered their plane.
 They slept in the fuselage, wrapped up in a huge sleeping bag they made from the insulation around the air conditionning unit, sewing it together with copper wire.
 Temperatures were always below -30 C. They didn't have proper clothes because they were going from one warm climate to another.
 They didn't have much food because they were on a short flight.
 In order to survive, they devised a system to melt snow for drinking, used the fabric from the seat covers as quilts and they made sunglasses to protect their eyes from the intense solar radiation.
 Eventually, rather than starve to death, they decided to eat the dead.
 Finally, they decided they would have to walk out if they were to survive.
 2 men took 10 days and numerous attempts to go for help.
 Eventually they came across a cattle herder and he went to the police.
 It is impossible to imagine the feelings of the families and of the men themselves when it became clear there were survivors.
-One of the fathers read the names over the radio.
-He hadn't pre-read the list to know if his son's name was on it or not.
+One of the fathers read the names of the living over the radio.
+He hadn't pre-read the list to know if his son's name was on the list or not.
 Fortunately for him, it was!

-It wasn't until January 1973, when the site was more accessible that the dead were finally buried and the wreckage of the plane was burned.
+It wasn't until January 1973, when the site was more accessible, that the dead were finally buried and the wreckage of the plane was burned.
 Parts that scattered during the crash kept showing up in glacier runoff for years.

 Other difficulties were that the snow was 1.2 meters deep so walking was difficult.
 Temperatures were -25 to -35 C. The wind was very strong and there were numerous blizzards.
 Without sunglasses, they were virtually blinded by the bright sun on the snow.